Albano Carrisi

-Biography
+Early life

 Carrisi was born in the town of Cellino San Marco in the province of Brindisi, Apulia, where he still lives.
 His mother Iolanda Ottino named him Albano because, when he was born, his father Carmelo Carrisi was fighting in Albania for the Royal Italian Army during World War II.
 He has one brother, Franco Carrisi (known as Kocis).

+Career

-Having moved to Milan for work, he was noticed by a producer.
-He made his debut in 1966 both as a singer, at the Festival delle Rose, and on television.
+Having moved to Milan for work, Carrisi was noticed by a producer.
+He made his debut in 1966, both as a singer, at the Festival delle Rose, and on television.

-He won the Un disco per l'estate, an Italian song contest, with "Pensando a te" in 1968.
-He recorded some major hits such as "La siepe" and "Nel sole" at that time.
-"Nel sole" sold 600,000 copies in Italy within three months of release in 1967, and eventually over one million copies, and was awarded a gold disc in July 1968.
+In 1968, he won the Un disco per l'estate, an Italian song contest, with "Pensando a te" ("Thinking of you").
+He went on to record some major hits such as "La siepe" and "Nel sole", which sold 600,000 copies in Italy within three months of its release in 1967, and eventually over one million copies.
+It was awarded a gold disc in July 1968.